 May 1, 1959

-At Chicago’s Comiskey Park, White Sox hurler Early Wynn throws a one-hitter while striking out 14 Boston batters.
-It is the 39-year old pitcher’s eighth inning lead-off home run which beats the Red Sox, 1-0.
+White Sox hurler Early Wynn throws a one-hitter while striking out 14 Boston batters.
+The 39 year-old pitcher’s leadoff home run off Tom Brewer in the eighth inning proves to be the difference in the Comiskey Park contest when Chicago beats the Red Sox, 1-0.

 October 29, 1959

 White Sox right-hander Early Wynn, who posted the most victories in either league, wins the Cy Young Award as the top pitcher in the majors.
 The 39 year-old veteran, who led Chicago to an AL pennant with a 22-10 record, is named on 13 of the 16 votes cast by the BBWAA, with the Giants’ Sam Jones and teammate Bob Shaw also receiving consideration from the writers.

 November 15, 1962

-The White Sox release 299-game winner Early Wynn, enabling him to make a deal with other clubs so he will have the opportunity to record his 300th career victory.
-Next July, at the age of 43, the right-hander will pitch the first five innings of a game for Cleveland, reaching the milestone when the Indians down the Kansas City A's, 7-4.
+The White Sox release 299-game winner Early Wynn, enabling the veteran right-hander to make a deal with other clubs so he will have the opportunity to win his 300th game.
+Next July, at the age of 43, the future Hall of Famer will pitch the first five innings of a game for Cleveland, reaching the milestone when the Indians down the Kansas City A's, 7-4.

 September 19, 1962